openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow_Lite.md

    mo --input_model <INPUT_MODEL>.tflite

 .. note:: TensorFlow Lite models are supported via FrontEnd API.
 You may skip conversion to IR and read models directly by OpenVINO runtime API.
-Refer to the :doc:`inference example <openvino_docs_OV_UG_Integrate_OV_with_your_application>` for more detailes.
+Refer to the :doc:`inference example <openvino_docs_OV_UG_Integrate_OV_with_your_application>` for more details.

 Supported TensorFlow Lite Layers
 ###################################